OneSignal/react-native-onesignal/README.md

 }
 ````

-### Prompt Location (Android Only)
+### Prompt Location

-We exposed the promptLocation API of OneSignal (currently supported only on Android).
+We exposed the promptLocation API of OneSignal.

 *Prompts the user for location permissions.
 This allows for geotagging so you can send notifications to users based on location.
-Note: Make sure you also have the required location permission in your AndroidManifest.xml.*
+Note: Make sure you also have the required location permission in your AndroidManifest.xml.
+For iOS, make sure you set the NSLocationWhenInUseUsageDescription or the NSLocationAlwaysUsageDescription in your info.plist.
+(Location Always also requires the location background mode capability)*

 ````javascript
 // Calling promptLocation